The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 Gasherbrum I has a death rate of approximately 8%, making it a serious but manageable objective for experienced high-altitude climbers.
 The standard Japanese Couloir route on the northwest face involves sustained climbing on steep snow and ice, with a mixed rock-and-ice section near the summit that can be challenging in poor conditions.
 Like all Karakoram peaks, Gasherbrum I suffers from highly variable weather, and summit windows are often short.

 Historically, Gasherbrum I is significant as the site of Reinhold Messner and Peter Habeler’s 1975 ascent — the first alpine-style ascent of an eight-thousander, completed without fixed ropes, high camps, or supplemental oxygen.
-This revolutionary approach fundamentally changed expedition mountaineering.
+This revolutionary approach, which Messner would later apply to all 14 eight-thousanders, fundamentally changed expedition mountaineering.
+Today Gasherbrum I remains a popular objective for climbers working through the 14 Peaks, often paired with Gasherbrum II on a single expedition.

 Broad Peak is the twelfth-highest mountain in the world and one of the closest to K2 — the two summits stand just nine kilometers apart across the upper Baltoro Glacier.
 Its name comes from its distinctive 1.5-kilometer-long summit ridge, which appears unusually wide when seen from most directions.
 Broad Peak was first climbed on June 9, 1957, by an Austrian expedition including Hermann Buhl (of Nanga Parbat fame), Kurt Diemberger, Marcus Schmuck, and Fritz Wintersteller, using a lightweight, oxygen-free approach that was revolutionary for the era.

 Broad Peak has a death rate of approximately 5%, making it one of the less dangerous eight-thousanders — though “less dangerous” in this context still means serious expeditionary mountaineering with real mortality risk.
 The standard west spur route involves sustained climbing on glaciated terrain with a long summit ridge that can be time-consuming in poor visibility.
-Several climbers have died after reaching a “fore-summit” and mistakenly believing they had topped out.
+Several climbers have died after reaching a “fore-summit” and mistakenly believing they had topped out — the true summit of Broad Peak requires careful route-finding along the ridge.

 For climbers pursuing the 14 Peaks, Broad Peak is often attempted as part of a combined Karakoram expedition with K2, taking advantage of shared base camp logistics and acclimatization.
-The mountain offers some of the best views of K2 available from any established climb.
+Our full Broad Peak guide covers the routes and expedition logistics in detail.
+The mountain offers some of the best views of K2 available from any established climb, and summit photographs from Broad Peak with K2 in the background remain among the most iconic images in mountaineering.

 Gasherbrum II is the thirteenth-highest mountain in the world and, along with Cho Oyu, one of the most commonly climbed eight-thousanders due to its relatively non-technical standard route.
-Located in Pakistan’s Karakoram range adjacent to its sister peak Gasherbrum I, the mountain was first climbed on July 7, 1956, by an Austrian expedition of Fritz Moravec, Josef Larch, and Hans Willenpart.
+Located in Pakistan’s Karakoram range adjacent to its sister peak Gasherbrum I, the mountain was first climbed on July 7, 1956, by an Austrian expedition of Fritz Moravec, Josef Larch, and Hans Willenpart — the only Austrian expedition to put an entirely domestic first ascent on any eight-thousander.

 For climbers working through the 14 Peaks, Gasherbrum II serves a similar role to Cho Oyu — an accessible but still serious 8,000-meter summit that builds experience for harder objectives.
-Commercial expeditions often combine it with attempts on Gasherbrum I or Broad Peak, making efficient use of the long Baltoro approach.
+Commercial expeditions to Gasherbrum II often combine the climb with attempts on Gasherbrum I or Broad Peak, making efficient use of the long Baltoro approach.
+Our full Gasherbrum II guide covers logistics and route detail.

 Shishapangma is the fourteenth-highest mountain in the world and the only eight-thousander located entirely within Tibet (China).
 It was the last of the 14 eight-thousanders to be climbed, first summited on May 2, 1964, by a Chinese expedition led by Xu Jing — a delay caused not by climbing difficulty but by Chinese government restrictions that closed Tibet to foreign expeditions until the 1980s.

 The 2023 Shishapangma season saw multiple avalanche fatalities on summit day, reminding climbers that even the “easier” eight-thousanders remain serious objectives.
+Our full Shishapangma guide covers the summit controversy, route options, and current access arrangements in detail.
 For those pursuing the 14 Peaks, Shishapangma is typically one of the final peaks attempted, both because of its relative accessibility and because Tibetan access arrangements require careful timing.

 All 14 eight-thousanders sit in one of two mountain ranges: the Himalaya or the Karakoram.
-The distinction matters because the two ranges produce fundamentally different climbing experiences.
-Climbers who know only Nepal’s peaks often underestimate what the Karakoram demands, and vice versa.
+Generally, the distinction matters because the two ranges produce fundamentally different climbing experiences.
+Specifically, climbers who know only Nepal’s peaks often underestimate what the Karakoram demands, and vice versa.

 The Himalaya